Yogesh070/Solved-Question-Set/DSA/2018-Spring.md

 3) We can quickly insert a new node before a given node.
 In singly linked list, to delete a node, pointer to the previous node is needed.
 To get this previous node, sometimes the list is traversed.
 In DLL, we can get the previous node using previous pointer.

+Algorithm for Inserting an element into the Stack
+We can use the following steps to insert a new node into the stack...

+Step 1 - Create a newNode with given value.
+Step 2 - Check whether stack is Empty (top == NULL) Step 3 - If it is Empty, then set newNode → next = NULL.
+Step 4 - If it is Not Empty, then set newNode → next = top.
+Step 5 - Finally, set top = newNode.
+pop() - Deleting an Element from a Stack

+Algorithm to delete a node from the stack...

+Step 1 - Check whether stack is Empty (top == NULL).
+Step 2 - If it is Empty, then display "Stack is Empty!!!
+Deletion is not possible!!!" and terminate the function Step 3 - If it is Not Empty, then define a Node pointer 'temp' and set it to 'top'.
+Step 4 - Then set 'top = top → next'.
+Step 5 - Finally, delete 'temp'. (free(temp)).

 ////2nd part not added//

 ## 3. a) Explain with example the different cases of balancing AVL tree after inserting a node that violates the property.